Understanding Horizon Europe Personnel Costs

 Common Calculation Scenarios

-Scenario: Full-time employee with €50,000 annual cost, no parental leave, working 100 days on the project.
+Scenario: Full-time employee with €50,000 in actual personnel costs over a 12-month reporting period, no parental leave, working 100 day-equivalents on the action.

 Calculation: